alphons/ValueProviderBug/README.md

 ```
 **Example**

-To have some proof, the following setup is used:
+To have some proof of concept, the following setup is used:
 ```c#
 services.AddMvcCore().AddMvcOptions(options =>
 {